 Note: Campagnolo is a third option for bicycle components.
-However, it makes up a very small percentage of total new component sales when compared to Shimano and SRAM.
-Plus, it only makes road components.
-For the average rider, the vast majority of bike brands stick to Shimano or SRAM products, so that's why Campagnolo is not included in this piece.
+However, it makes up a very small percentage of total new component sales.
+Plus, it only produces road and gravel components.
+The vast majority of bike brands stick to Shimano or SRAM, so that's why Campagnolo is not included in this piece.

 - Component differences